vansamps/vansamps/_posts/2023-02-01-practice-one.md

 ---

-title: The Big Glossary of Confusing Terminology
+title: Practice One
 layout: default
+author: Evan Yohe
 tags: Opinion
-author: Evan Yohe
 bgcolor: success
 ---
 Hello everyone; today I wanted to start a rolling blog post to cover all the incredibly varied terminology that you'll come across as you learn to play the guitar, both acoustic and electric.